kkroening/nucleus/doc/install-win11.md

 netsh interface portproxy add v4tov4 ssh 172.28.43.167 ssh
 ```

+> [!NOTE]
-> **Note**: The portproxy setting survives reboots, but WSL IP addresses change frequently, so you'll need to reconfigure the portproxy by using `netsh interface portproxy delete v4tov4 ssh` and then repeating the aforementioned steps.
+> The portproxy setting survives reboots, but WSL IP addresses change frequently, so you'll need to reconfigure the portproxy by using `netsh interface portproxy delete v4tov4 ssh` and then repeating the aforementioned steps.

 #### Configure `~/.ssh/authorized_keys`: